mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 Spring has several built-in implementations of this interface for use with different transaction management APIs.

-1. Deal with only a single data source in your application and access it with JDBC, use `DataSourceTransactionManager`
+1. Deal with only a single data source in your application and access it with **JDBC**, use `DataSourceTransactionManager`

 ```java
 @Bean